Chapter 7 Bankruptcy Help for Sherman Residents

 Common Reasons Sherman Residents File Bankruptcy

-• Seasonal Tourism Income: Sherman’s hospitality and tourism workers often face feast-or-famine income cycles, with peak summer earnings that must stretch through slower winter months
+• Seasonal Tourism Income: Sherman’s hospitality and tourism workers often face feast-or-famine income cycles, with peak summer earnings that must stretch through economic downturns

 • Credit Card Debt: High interest rates and minimum payments can trap families in a cycle of debt